-- 34. Whenever any power, duty or discretion is delegated to the managers pursuant to these bye-laws or is conferred or imposed upon the managers by the rules, the same may, subject to any terms, conditions or restrictions imposed on the managers in relation thereto, be exercised by: - (a) any director of the managers - (b) any employee of the managers - (c) an agent appointed by the managers with the approval of the directors and any director or employee of such agent.
+- (a) those delegated to the managers by the directors pursuant to these bye-laws, and - (b) those vested in, conferred upon or imposed upon the managers by the rules.
+Delegation 34.
+Whenever any power, duty or discretion is delegated to the managers pursuant to these bye-laws or is conferred or imposed upon the managers by the rules, the same may, subject to any terms, conditions or restrictions imposed on the managers in relation thereto, be exercised by: (a) any director of the managers, (b) any employee of the managers.

+(c) an affiliated company of the managers or an agent appointed by the managers with the approval of the directors and any director or employee of such affiliated company or agent.

 Remuneration

 35. The directors shall determine the remuneration of the managers for their services to the company.

+PART 5

-PART 5 MEMBERS BECOMING AND CEASING TO BE A MEMBER
+MEMBERS BECOMING AND CEASING TO BE A MEMBER

 Qualification for membership

-- 36. (1) Every director of the company shall be a member. - (2) Standard Europe and Standard Asia shall be members. - (3) Each person whose entry for insurance by the company has been accepted under the rules shall, unless the managers otherwise decide, become a member from the time the insurance commences. - (4) A person applying for entry shall, if he is not already a member of the company, be deemed in applying for such entry to have agreed that if such entry is accepted he will become a member. - (5) Any other person who is insured by the company, shall, if the managers so decide, become a member from the time that the insurance commences. - (6) Whenever the managers accept an entry by way of reinsurance, the insurer reinsured by the club and, or any person insured by such an insurer may, if the managers agree, become a member. - (7) Where a person's entry has been accepted on terms that he shall not become a member, it shall be upon the condition that all the provisions of the relevant rules as to the terms upon which such entry is permitted shall be observed and shall be binding upon such person. - (8) Any member of class 1 (Protection & Indemnity) of Standard Europe and any person entering a ship or ships in class 1 of Standard Asia shall be a member of class 1 of the company, any member of class 2 (Defence) of Standard Europe and any person entering a ship or ships in class 2 of Standard Asia shall be a member of class 2 of the company, any member of class 3 (London) of Standard Europe shall be a member of class 3 of the company and any member of class 4 (War Risks) of Standard Europe shall be a member of class 4 of the company.
+36. (1) Every director of the company shall be a member.

+(2) Standard UK, Standard Ireland and Standard Asia shall be members.
+(3) Each person whose entry for insurance by the company has been accepted under the rules shall, unless the managers otherwise decide, become a member from the time the insurance commences.
+(4) A person applying for entry shall, if he is not already a member of the company, be deemed in applying for such entry to have agreed that if such entry is accepted he will become a member.
+(5) Any other person who is insured by the company, shall, if the managers so decide, become a member from the time that the insurance commences.
+(6) Whenever the managers accept an entry by way of reinsurance, the insurer reinsured by the club and, or any person insured by such an insurer may, if the managers agree, become a member.
+(7) Where a person's entry has been accepted on terms that he shall not become a member, it shall be upon the condition that all the provisions of the relevant rules as to the terms upon which such entry is permitted shall be observed and shall be binding upon such person.
+(8) Any member of or person entering a ship or ships in: